nina-bornemann/Spring_Data_AsterixAPI/README.md

 Run the application
 > mvn spring-boot:run

-- The API will be available at:
+The API will be available at:
 > http://localhost:8080/asterix/characters

+To start the api using a mongo-db please set the MONGODB environment variable

+> mongodb+srv://user:password@host/db
+>
 ---

 ### 📖 API Endpoints